Preparation & Practice

 Just as any elite, professional human athlete requires a highly structured routine, strict diet, regimented training, and managed care; an elite, top-level horse is no different.

-On a daily basis, I carefully manage my horses’ well-being through the following regimen:
+On a daily basis, Sarah carefully manage her horses’ well-being through the following regimen:

 Top quality nutritional feed and supplements

 A purposive, goal oriented and customized training program